bahaaEldeen1999/uno-multiplayer/readme.md

 # :black_joker: uno multiplayer web app
-### this is an uno multiplayer web application that can support theoretically infinite number of players at the same game so that you can enjoy the beauty of uno with your friends without leaving any one behind
+### this is an uno multiplayer web application that can support theoretically infinite number of players at the same game so that you can enjoy the beauty of uno with your friends without leaving anyone behind

 #### the game link: https://uno-multiplayer-nodejs.herokuapp.com/
  #### the game supports: